1tmack/hello-world/README.md

 Hi peps

-I am a newbie but a I learning yay
+I am a newbie but I am learning yay

 Git is a great place to learn